OWASP/www-policy/operational/events.md

 - Graphical design of conference including signage and print materials
 - All other Conference-related activities not explicitly delegated and then accepted by OWASP Staff.
 - Ensure events are conducted in a manner consistent with the OWASP Mission, Principles and [Code of Conduct](/www-policy/operational/code-of-conduct)
-- Comply with the OWASP Foundation [Privacy Policy](/www-policy/operational/privacy) and ensure GDPR compliance.
+- Comply with the OWASP Foundation [Privacy Policy](/www-policy/operational/privacy) and ensure that personal information is collected and stored in complaince with local laws and regulations like GDPR.

 OWASP Foundation Staff is responsible for the following:
 - Signatory of Contracts and Agreements